peakflames/mogzi/docs/process/04_09_session_mgmt.md

 - **History**: The list of `SerializableChatMessage` objects for the conversation with attachment metadata.
 - **InitialPrompt**: The first user message, truncated to 50 characters for display in the session list.

 ### 2.2.
-Enhanced Chat Message Serialization
+Enhanced Chat Message Serialization with Tool Execution Support

-The existing `SerializableChatMessage` will be enhanced to support attachment metadata.
+The existing `SerializableChatMessage` will be enhanced to support attachment metadata and function call/result persistence for complete tool execution replay.

 **File:** `src/Mogzi.Core/Domain/ChatHistory.cs`